Fashion Drawing with Markers

 I don’t usually teach fashion drawing with markers.

-Any medium that gets you excited is GOOD!!!
+And yet, any medium that gets you excited is GOOD!!!

 And every medium has its value because, each different brush, paint, paper, pen, digital tool, drawing exercise, technique, mood, etc, brings out a different side of YOU and your range of expression.